 Virtual faculty-led courses and virtual internships continue to attract students, making international engagement opportunities accessible to students who are not ready to travel just yet, or those who may not have considered pursuing a global learning experience previously.
 Twelve students participated in virtual global internships and 165 participated in virtual coursework during 2021.

-The amount awarded to students for study abroad experiences, travel or virtual, in 2020-21
+The amount awarded to students for study abroad experiences in

-The more likely the class of 2021 undergraduates who studied abroad were to graduate in 4 years than those who did not study abroad
+The more likely UI undergraduates in the class of 2023 who studied abroad were to graduate in 4 years than those who did not study abroad

 “During my last semester at Iowa, I was lucky enough to get to complete the final portion of my student teaching experience abroad, in New Zealand.
 I stayed for an extra week after my coursework was completed to explore my host country.
 This picture was snapped on what would have been my commencement day at the University.
 Instead of donning a cap and gown, I bundled up in a warm parka and crampons and took a hiking tour of Franz Josef glacier!”